Mohammed Sarwar (murderer)

-Mohammed Sarwar (1967 – January 27, 2012), known as Maulvi Ghulam Sarwar or other variations, was a Pakistani murderer and suspected serial killer who was convicted and sentenced to death for killing politician and activist Zille Huma Usman in 2007.
-His case gained notoriety due to the fact that Sarwar had been acquitted under controversial circumstances for killing at least four prostitutes years prior, which he claimed had done because they had broken Islamic law.
-He died in prison in 2012 while still awaiting for his execution.
+Mohammed Sarwar (1967 – 27 January 2012), known as Maulvi Ghulam Sarwar or other variations, was a Pakistani murderer and suspected serial killer who was convicted and sentenced to death for killing politician and activist Zille Huma Usman in 2007.
+His case gained notoriety due to the fact that Sarwar had previously been acquitted under controversial circumstances for killing at least four prostitutes, for what he considered their disregard for Islamic law.
+He died of tuberculosis in prison in 2012 while awaiting his execution.

 Early life

-Mohammed Sarwar was born in Gujranwala in 1967.
+Sarwar was born in Gujranwala in 1967.
 While little is known of his upbringing, his neighbors claimed that he was greatly influenced by his mother, a very religious woman who strictly adhered to the Ahl-i Hadith sect's teachings and observed purdah.
 After graduating from PB Model School, he attended various madrasas and eventually became a preacher who taught at local mosques.
 He lived with his wife and nine children in the district of Baghbanpura.

 When he was not preaching, Sarwar ran a small store in the Daal Bazaar, where he was noted for refusing to sell any merchandise to women who did not wear the hijab.
 He also regularly attended sermons by Hafiz Saeed, the founder of Lashkar-e-Taiba, but it is unclear whether he was a member of the organization itself.
 Despite this, the only time Sarwar got into trouble before his killings was on two occasions, where he fired a gun into the air to scare off eunuchs who were attempting to hold celebrations near his home.